-Adjustable Rate Mortgages (ARMs)
+Adjustable Rate Mortgage (ARM)

-ARMs hook homebuyers with a low initial rate, then, after a designated period, the rate fluctuates for the remainder of the life of the loan.
+A low interest rate sounds pretty great, right?
+That’s how ARMs hook home buyers.
+They offer a low initial rate, then, after a designated period, the rate fluctuates for the remainder of the life of the loan.
 This kind of loan actually transfers the risk of rising interest rates to you, the homeowner.
 Right now, interest rates are incredibly low, and they have been for some time.
 But once rates start to adjust, there’s only one direction they can go: up!

-Federal Housing Administration Loan (FHA)
+Federal Housing Administration (FHA) Loan

-Department of Veterans Affairs (VA)
+Department of Veterans Affairs (VA) Loan

-Loans designed to make it easier for our country’s military veterans to purchase homes are a great idea in theory, but the program falls short in practice.
+VA loans are a great idea in theory!
+They were designed to make it easier for our country’s military veterans to purchase homes, but the program falls short in practice.
 VA loans are backed by the Department of Veterans Affairs and allow veterans to purchase a home with practically no down payment.

 Buying the Right Way